kernelci/kernelci-core/doc/examples.rst

     """Get all failed boot reports of a job.

-    The results will include the'job', 'kernel' and 'board' fields.
+    The results will include the 'job', 'kernel' and 'board' fields.
 By default they will contain also the '_id' field.
     """